promptpirate-x/renpy2godot-converter/README.md

 <details>
 <summary><b>Why Godot instead of staying with Ren'Py?</b></summary>

-Godot offers more flexibility for custom gameplay, better performance, modern tooling, and you own your entire pipeline.
+Godot offers more flexibility for custom gameplay, better performance, modern tooling, packaging for console games, and you own your entire pipeline.
 Plus it's great for learning game dev!
 </details>

 <details>